univention/nubus-stack/ci/README.md

 ## Approach

 A small Helmfile is used as a wrapper for the deployment.
-It does deploy two things:
+It does deploys the following things:

 1. `certificates` is a utility Helm chart which is used to deploy a copy of the prepared wildcard certificate.
 This way it is avoided that a new deployment